aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 For more information on the function of these triggers and how to configure them, read [User Pool Workflows with Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

+#### Trigger Permissions

+You can provide permissions to your Lambda trigger using the `attachToRolePolicy` API which will update the execution role used by the Lambda function.

+⚠️ Using the `attachToRolePolicy` API to provide permissions scoped to your user pool will result in a circular dependency.
+Error message when running `cdk synth` or `cdk deploy`:
+> Circular dependency between resources: [pool056F3F7E, fnPostAuthFnCognitoA630A2B1, ...]

-You may need to provide your Lambda trigger with permissions to perform operations against your user pool.
+To work around the circular dependency issue, your Lambda trigger can be granted permissions to perform operations on your user pool using the `attachInlinePolicy` API.
-Permission can be provided by through the `attachInlinePolicy` API on the Lambda function.

 ```ts
 import * as lambda from '@aws-cdk/aws-lambda';